 In today’s market, it can be a tough gig convincing the most talented candidates to choose you over a competitor.
-While the power of your brand plays an important role, for the vast majority of employers, it’s the lowly job advertisement that is most depended upon to attract applications from prospective candidates.
+While the power of your brand plays an important role, for the vast majority of employers, it’s the job ad that truly attracts applications from prospective candidates.

 But how many of us actually get it right?
 You only have to look at a handful of job adverts online to see there are as many good ones as there are bad.
-Here are our top 10 tips on how to write a better job advert and secure your best candidate shortlist to date.
+Here are our top nine tips on how to attract the best talent through a fantastic job ad.

-We might as well get this one out of the way first because without a doubt, it’s one of the most important.
-Have a look at five to ten manager positions on a typical job board and see how many companies are advertising for ‘manger’ jobs.
-What on earth does a ‘manger’ do?
-Just as you would tut and shake your head upon seeing a typo in a CV, so will a candidate looking for a professional business with which to work.
-Write it, check it and then ask someone else to check it.
-Then check it again.
+Correct spelling and grammar is, without a doubt, one of the most important elements of any job ad.
+Just as you would shake your head upon seeing a typo in a CV, so will a candidate looking for a professional company with which to work.
+After all, if you can’t get the basics right, what confidence does this give the candidate?
+Therefore, it’s essential you write it, check it and then ask someone else to check it.
+Before you publish, check it one final time.

 2. Tone of voice

-The tone of voice in which you write will give prospective candidates some insight into the personality of your business and your company culture.
+The tone of voice in which you write your job ad will give prospective candidates some insight into the personality of your business and your company culture.
 Are you a corporate professional services firm looking for polished professional candidates?
 Make sure you reflect this in your language.
-Conversely, a trendy advertising and media agency with a more laid-back approach might use more informal language to give a more accurate impression of what it might be like to work there.
+Conversely, an advertising and media agency with a more laid-back approach might use informal language to give a more accurate impression of what it might be like to work there.

 3. Avoid complex and lengthy headlines

 The job headline should be the job title.
 After all, that’s what people will be looking for!
-If the job title doesn’t clearly describe the role, then use a strapline to do so.
-And on that note, if you realise you’re writing an ad for a job with an obscure job title which in no way conveys what the role purpose is, then consider changing the job title altogether.
+If the job title doesn’t clearly describe the role, or requires further explanation, then use a strapline to do so.
+As an aside, if you realise you’re writing an ad for a job with an obscure job title that in no way conveys what the role’s purpose is, then consider changing the job title altogether.

 If your business is well-known with a good reputation among your targeted candidates, then display the organisation or brand name prominently, either as a strapline or contained in the main heading alongside the job title, as well as incorporated in the body of the advert.

 Do you want your candidates to be excited and enthusiastic about your unique opportunity?
-Assuming yes, ensure this is reflected in the writing of your advert.
+Ensure this is reflected in the writing of your advert.
 Take the following two extracts as an example:

 a) The role has direct responsibility for all core operational departments, including sales, account management and administrative operations.
 Candidates will have P&L management experience and should be confident managing senior staff, each of which manage offices and teams.